What can you see in 2 days in Budapest? Is it even possible to visit such a big city in such a limited time?

 While 2 days in Budapest is not a lot of time, if you want to see the best of what the city has to offer in 48 hours, you can’t go wrong starting off at Buda Castle and Matthias Church.

 These two historic landmarks are located in the heart of the city, and they offer a glimpse into Hungary’s rich history.
-The castle is located on top of a hill in Buda, the western half of the city, and it’s easy to reach by public transportation.
+The castle is located on top of a hill in Buda, the first settlement of the city, and it’s easy to reach by public transportation.

-Once you’re there, you’ll be treated to stunning views of the city skyline.
-The castle itself is also very impressive, and it’s worth taking a tour to learn about its history.
+Once you’re there, you’ll be treated to stunning views of the city skyline and a fascinating maze of cobbled alleys.

-After exploring the castle, make your way to Matthias Church, which is just a short walk away.
-The Matthias Church is also located within the castle complex, and it dates back to the 14th century.
-The church is known for its beautiful Gothic architecture, and it is one of the most popular tourist destinations in Budapest.
+After admiring the extensive art collection and historical artifacts displayed in the Royal Palace, make your way to Matthias Church, which is just a very short walk away.
+Dating back to the 14th century, the church is known for its beautiful Gothic architecture and is one of the most popular tourist destinations in Budapest.

 You’ll pass by the Hungarian Parliament, the National Museum, and St. Stephen’s Basilica.
 The river winds its way through the city, offering beautiful views of some of Budapest’s most iconic landmarks.
 Just be sure to pack comfortable shoes and plenty of water.